 Hydrangea aspera and Hydrangea serrata

-Hydrangea aspera, Hydrangea serrata and Hydrangea quercifolia are also lightly pruned in spring – just remove old flower heads and old, crossing or long stems and in a similar way to mopheads and lacecaps.
+Hydrangea aspera, Hydrangea serrata and Hydrangea quercifolia are also lightly pruned in spring – just remove old flower heads and old, crossing or long stems in a similar way to mopheads and lacecaps.

-Hydrangea paniculata and Hydrangea aborescens
+Hydrangea paniculata and Hydrangea arborescens

-Hydrangea paniculata and Hydrangea aborescens produce flowers on new wood, which means that you can cut them back harder without losing this year’s flowers.
+Hydrangea paniculata and Hydrangea arborescens produce flowers on new wood, which means that you can cut them back harder without losing this year’s flowers.
 Pruning is not essential, but left unpruned the plant will get taller, with most of the flowers at the top.
 Watch our expert guide to pruning Hydrangea arborescens 'Annabelle'.

 Cut back to a healthy framework